Churchfield Vets's home page

 This type of semen may also be used.
 This is semen taken from the stallion at the stud, processed with an extender to keep the sperm alive, but must be used within 2 hours as the sperm will not survive beyond this time.

-Our overall success rate has been consistent at 70%-80% for both chilled and frozen semen.
-The lower rate is due to older mares being outside the acceptable age of 3-16 years and mares which haven’t had a foal previously.
+Our overall success rate at Churchfield Equine Clinic is consistent at 70%-80% for both chilled and frozen semen.
+Lower rates are due to use of older and first time mares as the optimal age of 3-16 years and conception rates are often much higher in this age group.

 - Frozen semen package: £450 incl vat for the first cycle.